 Autonomous Parking Service provider

 Party that is providing Automated Parking Service (APS).
-It collects dat from different sources relvant for parking of the vehicle (from parking garage, or smart city on available parking spots in the street).
+It collects data from different sources relevant for parking of the vehicle (from parking garage, or smart city on available parking spots in the street).
 It processes data and gives destination to AD vehicle where to park itself.

 Communication Network provider